joshcrain/joshcrain.io/notes/css-illustration.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>
 <figcaption>Some bears in love for Valentine's Day.
-Originally posted on <a href="https://twitter.com/thejoshcrain/status/1096067158512152582" rel="noopener">Twitter</a>.</figcaption>
+Originally posted on <a href="https://twitter.com/thejoshcrain/status/1096067158512152582" rel="noopener">Twitter</a>.
+Edit 1/21/2020: Something has happened to their arms in Chrome!</figcaption>
 </figure>